Bo Nix

 Bo Chapman Nix (born February 25, 2000) is an American professional football quarterback for the Denver Broncos of the National Football League (NFL).
 He played his first three seasons of college football for the Auburn Tigers, winning SEC Freshman of the Year in 2019.
-During his last two seasons, he was a member of the Oregon Ducks and won Pac-12 Offensive Player of the Year in 2023 after leading the FBS in passing touchdowns.
-Nix was selected by the Broncos in the first round of the 2024 NFL draft, becoming their starter during his rookie season and leading them to their first playoff appearance since 2015.
+During his last two seasons, Nix was a member of the Oregon Ducks and won Pac-12 Offensive Player of the Year in 2023 after leading the FBS in passing touchdowns and completion percentage.

+Nix was selected by Denver in the first round of the 2024 NFL draft and was named the starter as a rookie.
+He led the Broncos to the playoffs in his first season and to a division title and playoff win in his second, both firsts since 2015.

 Early life

 Nix was born on February 25, 2000, in Arkadelphia, Arkansas.
-Nix played under his father Patrick at Pinson Valley High School in Pinson, Alabama, where he accumulated over 12,000 total offensive yards and 161 touchdowns.
-Previously, Nix played at Scottsboro High School in Scottsboro, Alabama where he passed for 3,463 yards and threw 40 touchdown passes.
+He played under his father Patrick at Pinson Valley High School in Pinson, Alabama, where he accumulated over 12,000 total offensive yards and 161 touchdowns.
+Previously, Nix played at Scottsboro High School in Scottsboro, Alabama, where he passed for 3,463 yards and threw 40 touchdown passes.
 Nix won Alabama's Mr. Football Award as a senior in 2018.
 He was rated the top dual-threat quarterback of his class and committed to play college football at Auburn University.